19 Cherry Shrimp Facts That Will Surely Amaze You!

 Cherry shrimps are extremely good at camouflaging and blending with the substrate.
 They do this by changing the color to match the substrate.

-If your tank has a light color substrate, then the shrimps will show a lighter shade of red.
-This helps them to blend in with the substrate and stay safe from predators.
+If your tank has a light-colored substrate, the shrimp will show a lighter shade of red.
+This helps them blend in with the substrate and stay safe from predators.

-On the other hand, if you are using a dark color substrate, the color of the cherry shrimps will get much darker and intense.
-That’s why most shrimp keepers advise to use a darker color substrate in the shrimp tank.
+On the other hand, if you use a dark substrate, the cherry shrimp’s color will become much darker and more intense.
+That’s why most shrimp keepers advise using a darker substrate in the shrimp tank.

 By using a darker substrate, your shrimps will show much more intense color and beauty.